 London two-piece The Rhythm Method have been making tunes for these moments and these folk for the past few years, with happy go-lucky numbers such as “Party Politics” and “Local Girl” nicely slotting in among the catalogue of polyphonic house-warming tunes.
 And they’ve made some pretty big fans out of it too – from Mike Skinner and Matty from The 1975, to Denise Welch, who have all expressed a love for the lads’ peanut pop.

 Today they return with new single “Sex And The Suburbs” (premiering above).
-Fizzy and sweet, it’s a nostalgic ride back to being 17 years old and fumbling around on the back of a bus.
-It’s also the first track to be taken from their upcoming debut album How Would You Know I Was Lonely? (released June 21) which features Mike Skinner, Chris Difford of Squeeze, and Zoee.
-So in light of that, here are members Rowan Martin and Joey Bradbury telling you a little bit about themselves in their own words.
+Fizzy and sweet, like a lurid alcopop, it’s a nostalgic ride back to being 17 years old and fumbling around on the back of a bus.
+It’s also the first track to be taken from their upcoming debut album How Would You Know I Was Lonely? (released June 21st) which features Mike Skinner, Chris Difford of Squeeze, and Zoee.
+So in light of that, here are members Rowan Martin and Joey Bradbury on Here’s The Deal With… Rhythm Method.

 They used to live in an old office block

 Rowan: “We lived in a Live-In Guardian scheme.
 It was a recently vacated office block with basic amenities and we got away with not paying rent for the first seven months or so.
 We were right next to Tower Bridge, so it was a weird experience but one we’ll probably never have again.
 We were there for about nine months and then they turfed us without much ceremony.
 We were losing our minds at that point, so it was probably a good thing.”

 They’ve known each other for over a decade